 Please remember that our reports do NOT constitute a recommendation that you personally buy or sell any securities.
 In the following discussion the words “buy” and “sell” refer to imaginary transactions in a theoretical portfolio and not to transactions in a real account.
 The word “you” is used for editorial purposes only and does not refer to you personally.

 You could use our lists several ways.
-For example, you might put the more attractive ETFs on a "watch list” and review their charts daily, waiting for one of them to decline to its rising trendline.
+For example, you might put the more attractive ETFs on a separate “watch list” and review their charts daily, waiting for one of them to decline to its rising trendline.
 Then, as it begins to rebound off this support line on increasing volume, you could buy it for your portfolio.
 Your sell strategy might consist of selling any ETF that falls below its supporting trendline.
 Or, you might sell if it drops out of the top 30 in rank.
 For example, you might buy the top 5 ETFs and sell any that fall out of the top 30.
 Then you could replace it with one of the top 5 that you do not currently have in your portfolio.
-For your convenience and for easy reference, the ETF ranked number 30 is posted in bold or blue letters.
 This concept is quite flexible.
-You might sell when an ETF falls out of the top 10, top 20, top 50, or whatever.
+You might sell when an ETF falls out of the top 10, top 20, top 50, top 100. or whatever.
 You could build your portfolio around 5, 7, or 10 positions, based on your portfolio size, investment needs, objectives, and tolerance for risk.

 Other strategies might be to select those from among the top 30 (or from a larger or smaller subset of the top 50 listed) that look the most “timely” (the most likely to move up soon) or to select those that have just moved up in rank (a move up in rank suggests new momentum or an increase of public interest in that market or sector).
 Sometimes a stock that is highly ranked might not be as attractive as a stock that is not ranked as highly but that is more likely to rise soon from current levels (perhaps because it is nearer to support or in the process of rebounding from support).
 An important consideration here is your anticipated holding period.
 Short-term traders will want to capture their gains quickly.
 That means they will be a little more “picky” about the ETF’s “setup” and the timing of the purchase.
 Whatever method you use, your selections could be limited to those ranking among the 30 strongest ETFs.
 A portfolio that is always invested in the top 30 ETFs should do quite well over time.
 We would expect it to perform much better than most of the better performing mutual funds.
 (Note: there is a discussion of the meaning of “support” and “resistance” that can be found by clicking on “Free Tutorials” on the navigation bar and scrolling down to the section titled “Charts.”
 Read all of that section.)